Alonso-del-Arte/chess/doc/Variants.md

 I don't know if anyone in real life has tried to develop rules for the game that make for satisfying game play without contradicting what we see on the show.

+### Taser chess

+Fletcher Heisler of the YouTube channel Everything Is Hacked has created a variant with all the same rules of regular chess, except that it's played on a special board that sends an electric shock when a player makes a bad move.
+See Paul (2026) in the Bibliography.